melder/full_option_chain_scraper/README.md

 # Full option chain scraper

-* Iterates through specified options and scrapes entire option chain
+* Iterates through specified tickers and scrapes entire option chain for those tickers
 * Store option chain data in MDB
-* Currently on works on weeklies
+* Currently only works on weeklies
 * Scraper uses multiprocessing for higher throughput.
 Set workers to > 1 in settings.yml

 ## Motivation

-This is a fork of https://github.com/melder/iv_scraper but it scrapes entire option chain of a small set of stocks (instead of scraping 4 option chains closest to current stock price for all stock that offers options).
+This is a fork of https://github.com/melder/iv_scraper but it scrapes entire option chain of a small set of stocks (instead of scraping 4 option chains closest to current stock price for all stocks that offers options).

 The idea is to construct a series of volume / open interest over time to attempt to isolate "smart" money plays.
 In this case I'm trying to look into cryptocurrency related stocks / option chains because crypto is ripe and legal for manipulation.
 However this can be configured to track any collection of stocks.